-Cal froze and then turned a seductive smile on me.
+Cal then turned a seductive smile on me.
 I flinched away.
 If smiles could rape you…his would.
 “Are you a lost, fallen angel then?
 Though, you are a little darkly colored for an angel.”

 My appearance from the sky must have given him that idea.
 “No worries.
 I’m human.
 Just from a different world…apparently.”

 Boring?
 Was this man messing with me?
 “Do people from other worlds come here often?”

 “My father says the magic of the land sometimes escapes,” Cal explained matter-of-factly while I choked on disbelief.
 “It does odd things.”